 5.Assembly Bill 3126 – the bill would revise part of the Contractor’s License Law where license applicants are allowed to post a cash deposit in lieu of a bond.
 With the new bill, certificates of deposit would be prohibited and instead would be required to deposit the appropriate amount of lawful money or a cashier’s check.
 The bill would require all existing alternatives in lieu of a bond or the specified deposit with the registrar, currently filed with the board, to be replaced for a surety bond or the specified deposit with the registrar by January 1, 2020.

-6. Senate Bill 1147 – the bill would require the State il and Gas Supervisor to evaluate and estimate the costs associated with the decommissioning of offshore oil and gas wells under its jurisdiction before July 1, 2020.
+6. Senate Bill 1147 – the bill would require the State Oil and Gas Supervisor to evaluate and estimate the costs associated with the decommissioning of offshore oil and gas wells under its jurisdiction before July 1, 2020.
 If they deem it necessary, they will develop a schedule to increase the bond amounts.
 There will also be additional infrastructure bonding to cover the infrastructure at the site.

 Public Official Bonds

-7. Assembly Bill 2050 – the bill would authorize a small system water authorities to take over a water system that does not comply with the present rules and regulations.
+7. Assembly Bill 2050 – the bill would authorize small system water authorities to take over a water system that does not comply with the present rules and regulations.
 The authorities would need to present a surety bond to ensure that they will perform their duties.

-8. Assembly Bill 2912 – This bill will be effective on January 1, 2019 and it will require an association for a common interest community development to submit a fidelity bond that should be equal to about three months of the combined amount of the reserves and total assessments.
+8. Assembly Bill 2912 – this bill will be effective on January 1, 2019 and it will require an association for a common interest community development to submit a fidelity bond that should be equal to about three months of the combined amount of the reserves and total assessments.

 Public Official Bonds

-9. Senate Bill 965 – this bill will establish the California Cattle Council, who will have 20 members appointed by the Secretary of Food and Agriculture and will perform various duties relating to the California Been Industry.
+9. Senate Bill 965 – this bill will establish the California Cattle Council, who will have 20 members appointed by the Secretary of Food and Agriculture and will perform various duties relating to the California Beef Industry.
 If the council will ask private agents to get their assessments of the sale of cattle and calves, these agents must be bonded by a fidelity bond, not less than $25,000.